lantzmurray/Coheresummarization/README.md

 This is a AI Summarization Project that I created using Cohere's API  along with Tkinter.

+This repo contains a zip file, which contains a .exe file to run the application.
+There is also the python code along with the images needed for the GUI in the assets folder.

 To start this project I first created my UI using Figma.
 Once my UI was complete I then had to convet the code to python to use Tkintker.
 To do this I used Tkinter designer.
 You can find it at:
 https://github.com/ParthJadhav/Tkinter-Designer